New Netherland settlements: Nut Island

 The States General of the Dutch Republic awarded the newly formed Dutch West India Company a trade monopoly for the region in 1621, and New Netherland became a province of the Dutch Republic in 1624.
 The South River was initially chosen as the site of the capital because the colonists felt that it had the best climate.
 However, summer humidity, mosquitos, and winter freezing made the North River more appealing.
-A number of ships brought settlers to the New World, at first to Noten Island and soon after to the tip of Manhattan, and the colonists began construction of Fort Amsterdam, around which the colony began to grow.
+A number of ships brought settlers to the New World, at first to Noten Island (Noten Eylandt) and soon after to the tip of Manhattan, and the colonists began construction of Fort Amsterdam, around which the colony began to grow.
 Small groups of the early arrivals were dispersed to Fort Orange, to Fort Wilhelmus, or to Kievets Hoek, but those who went to Fort Wilhelmus and Kievets Hoek were later recalled.
 Among those who made the crossing were many Walloons and 11 Africans as company-owned slaves.